Homes powered by the landfill

 Native trees planted annually at Tiromoana Bush

-The Kate Valley Landfill is an outstanding example of a world-class, modern engineered landfill, designed to the highest international standards and operated to ensure the environmental impacts are managed and mitigated.
+The Kate Valley Landfill and Gareth James Energy Park is an outstanding example of a world-class, modern engineered landfill, designed to the highest international standards and operated to ensure the environmental impacts are managed and mitigated.
 Gas from the landfill is being used to generate electricity, enough to power 3,000 homes in 2020, and up to potentially 8,000 households within the next fifteen years.

 Native Plant Species